 Vladimir has fished in almost every corner of the world where fish will take a fly, whether that be salmon, giant trevally, tarpon, triggerfish, trout or golden dorado.
 From Bolivia to British Columbia, and from Greenland to Cuba Vladimir has fished them all and, although he enjoys flats fishing, salmon fishing remains his number one love, particularly on his beloved Kharlovka, East Litza, Rynda and Zolotaya rivers that comprise the Atlantic Salmon Reserve.

-Chairman and CEO of Farlows International, Justin grew up in Colorado and started his angling career guiding for a top fishery and, after gaining a degree in environmental science, he discovered the joys of fishing in South America, where he started guiding in central Patagonia before moving onto Rio Gallegos and Rio Grande.
+A Director of Farlows Travel and the ASR, Justin grew up in Colorado and started his angling career guiding for a top fishery and, after gaining a degree in environmental science, he discovered the joys of fishing in South America, where he started guiding in central Patagonia before moving onto Rio Gallegos and Rio Grande.

 Starting his salmon fishing career on Russia’s Varzuga river, Justin became manager of all five camps on the river before his appointment as fishing director of the Atlantic Salmon Reserve in 2001.
 He has also managed camps in Iceland and Venezuela where, at Los Roques, he experienced fishing for bonefish and tarpon, caught permit to 25lb and a 300lb marlin on the fly.
 Over recent years he has developed a serious passion for the southern atolls of the Indian Ocean.

 Widely recognised as one of the finest salmon anglers in the world Justin has managed some of the world’s wildest fishing destinations and knows exactly how to ensure the travelling angler is fully prepared for them.